Linaro/lava/doc/v2/scheduler.rst

 Scheduler
 #########

-The scheduler is called by ``lava-master`` approximatively every 20 seconds.
+The scheduler is called by ``lava-master`` approximately every 20 seconds.
 The scheduler starts by scheduling health-checks.
 The remaining devices are then considered for test jobs.